Both physiological and behavioral factors can cause a dog eating poop problem, otherwise known as coprophagia.

-Before you read on I would ask you to click on this link and have a FREE look that is included in my ebook.
+Before you read on I would ask you to click on this link and have a FREE look that is included in this Free ebook (yes, Free).

 It will show you how to stop your dog from eating poop.
 But, because your dog, like us, changes over its life cycle you may find your dog starting up other nasty and annoying habits.